 Most SSI recipients either can’t work due to disability, or are elderly but receive very little or no social security due to lack of work history in the traditional labor market.

 Women who never worked outside the home, farm workers, domestic workers, and others who were paid “off the books” are often SSI recipients.
 More than two-thirds of elderly adults receiving SSI payments are women.

 One out of three older adults applying for SSI has a primary language other than English.

 How is SSI Different from Social Security?

-- SSI is a needs based program for people without other resources or income.
+SSI is a needs-based program for people with little-to-no other resources or income.

 What is SSP

 The SSP is California’s supplemental payment to recipients of SSI.
 The current maximum SSP is $160 a month for an individual and $407 for a couple, down from $233 and $568 a month in 2009.
 Current levels leave California SSI recipients receiving the maximum combined state and federal benefit living at just 89% of the federal poverty line.

 California has a high cost of living relative to other states.
 The SSP is supposed to keep elderly individuals and people with disabilities who receive SSI from falling into poverty.
 But cuts to the SSP and the repeal of the Cost of Living Adjustment (COLA) has pushed more than 1 million Californians into poverty.